Definitely-not-AWS-Workshops/workshop-1-blog/content/3-Preparation/2-Terraform-Live-Repository/_index.md

 pre : " <b> 3.2 </b> "
 ---

-We are going to initialize the *workshop-1-tf-live* repository with the following folder structure:
+You are going to initialize the *workshop-1-tf-live* repository with the following folder structure:

 ```git
 workshop-1-tf-live/